Rafa-Hoff/workshop-springboot3-jpa/README.md

 - You can see the data in the database and the entities associations

 ### Testing requisitions with Postman
-- Run the CourseApplication at: src > java > com.educandoweb.course > CourseApplication
+- Run the CourseApplication at: src > main > java > com.educandoweb.course > CourseApplication
 - Open the Postman and initiates a request
 #### Obs.: When you see {id}, change it to 1, 2, etc...
 - To test the User methods, you can try: